-The drive to stay competitive in an ever-changing technology landscape has led to explosive growth in microservices, which provide the agility and customizations organizations need to remain competitive.
+The drive to stay competitive in an ever-changing technology landscape has led to explosive growth in Microservices.
+Many organizations have adopted the microservice architecture to scale their business operations and remain competitive.

-Monolithic architecture is the traditional approach to building a self-contained application that is often called a “single-tier” application.
+Monolithic architecture is the traditional approach to building a self-contained application, often called a “single-tier” application.
 Its name is derived from that of a monolith: a single massive stone or rock.
-In a monolithic or traditional architecture, the application is made up of three main components that together create one codebase:
+In a monolithic or traditional architecture, the application contains three main components that together create one codebase:

-The application and server-side programming (part of the back-end)
+- The business logic: The application and server-side programming (part of the backend)

-The data access code that communicates the request to the database
+- The data interface: The data access code that communicates the request to the database.

-These three parts are managed and served from one large code base that is then connected to the database (sometimes referred to as a fourth component).
+These three parts are managed and served from one giant code base connected to the database (sometimes called a fourth component).

-In this example, the client browser (represented as browser and device agnostic here) accesses the application, which displays UI to interact with the product catalog and completes the order with inprocess communication with one or more databases shared by the entire monolithic application.
+In this example, the client browser (represented as browser and device agnostic here) accesses the application, which displays the UI to interact with the product catalog and completes the order through communication with one or more databases shared by the entire monolithic application.

 Advantages of the Monolithic Architecture

-- Supports vertical scaling to share the workload and improve performance
+- The monolithic architecture supports vertical scaling to share the workload and improve performance.

-- Eliminates cross-cutting concerns that exist when an application is spread across different modules (e.g. logging, performance monitoring)
+- Monolithic architecture Eliminates cross-cutting concerns when an application operates across different modules (e.g., logging, performance monitoring).

 Disadvantages of the Monolithic Architecture

-- Updates to any part of the code base impact the entire code base, requiring full recompile of the app
+- Updating to any part of the codebase impacts the monolithic architecture, requiring complete app recompilation.

-- Changes to any part of the app code become expensive due to dependencies in the code
+- Changes to any part of the app code become expensive due to dependencies.

-- Code base can become large over time, marking it difficult to maintain and for new developers to jump in to contribute
+- The code base can become significant over time, marking it challenging to maintain and for new developers to contribute.

-- Does not support horizontal scaling (vertical scaling requires that the whole application be loaded onto multiple servers), so everything scales when only a part of the application may be experiencing a large load
+- Monolithic architecture does not support horizontal scaling (vertical scaling requires the whole application loads onto multiple servers), so everything scales when only a part of the application may be experiencing a large load.

-- Tied to a single technology stack for everything
+- In monolithic architecture, you’re tied to a single technology stack for everything.

-Microservices architecture decouples the front and back-ends of architecture, linking various independent services in the back-end (microservices) to the front-end via API.
-The microservices approach supports flexibility to choose and scale best of breed services as needed.
+Microservices architecture decouples the front end and back end of architecture, linking various independent services in the back end (microservices) to the front end via API.
+The microservices approach supports the flexibility to choose and scale services as needed.

-An increase in digital transformations, a proliferation of connected devices, and rise in adoption of cloud-based solutions augment the growth of the global microservices architecture market.– Allied Research
+An increase in digital transformations, a proliferation of connected devices, and a rise in the adoption of cloud-based solutions augment the growth of the global microservices architecture market.– Allied Research

 Principles of Microservices